JHKennedy4/FoodDesertMapper/README.md

 Create a secret.js file from the template using your username and api key.
 Your api key can be found by clicking on your username at the top right of CartoDB.

-You can see the live app at food-desert-mapper.herokuapp.com.
+You can see app live at http://food-desert-mapper.herokuapp.com.

 Dependencies
 ------------